-- Crunchy Raw Fruits and Vegetables: Raw vegetables are typically crunchy enough to break off brackets, this can include raw carrots, apples, or celery if you are biting straight into them.
+- Crunchy Raw Fruits & Vegetables – Raw vegetables are typically crunchy enough to break off brackets, this can include raw carrots, apples, or celery if you are biting straight into them.
 Although Dr. Ashley Smith and the Next Level Orthodontics team highly encourage to eat fruits and vegetables, it is important to be mindful of how you eat your fruits and vegetables.
 Making sure that you cut up the fruits and vegetables into smaller pieces and chew with your back molars to avoid any breakage.

-Schedule you FREE consultation with Dr. Ashley Smith and the Next Level Orthodontics team, today!
-Click here to pick a day and time that work best for you!
+Request your free consultation with Dr. Ashley Smith and the Next Level Orthodontics team, today!